Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Experiments

 \section{Experiments}

-In this section, we validate the prediction performance of ReAlignFit in two types of tasks on nine datasets.
-By analyzing and summarizing the relevant experiments, we aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: How does the performance of ReAlignFit in MRL, and whether it is susceptible to backbone? \item \textbf{RQ2}: Can ReAlignFit improve the stability of MRL in distribution-shifted data? \item \textbf{RQ3}: What is the key to ReAlignFit's performance improvement? \item \textbf{RQ4}: How does confounding information affect the performance of ReAlignFit? \item \textbf{RQ5}: Can the results of ReAlignFit be visually supported? \end{itemize}
+In this section, we aim to answer the following research questions by analyzing the relevant experiments: \textbf{RQ1}: How does ReAlignFit perform in MRL, and whether it is susceptible to backbone? \textbf{RQ2}: Can ReAlignFit improve the stability of MRL in distribution-shifted data? \textbf{RQ3}: Can the results of ReAlignFit be visually supported?

-\subsection{Experimental Setup}
+\section{Experimental Setup}

-\subsubsection{Datasets}
+\subsection{Datasets}

 Following the related research \cite{lee2023cgibICML,lee2023shiftKDD,boulougouri2024molecularMNI,du2024mmgnnIJCAI}, we conduct extensive Molecular Interaction (MI) prediction and Drug-Drug Interaction (DDI) prediction experiments on nine datasets, as detailed in Table \ref{dataset}.
 Chromophore \cite{chromophore}, MNSol \cite{mnsol}, FreeSolv \cite{freesolv}, CompSol \cite{comsol}, Abraham \cite{abraham}, and CombiSolv \cite{combisolv} are chromophore datasets used to describe the free energy of solutes in solvents.
 These six datasets are widely used for MI prediction \cite{lee2023cgibICML,lee2023shiftKDD,du2024mmgnnIJCAI}.
-ZhangDDI \cite{zhangddi}, HetionetDDI \cite{hddi}, and DrugBankDDI (pay version) \cite{drugbankddi} are commonly utilized for DDI prediction \cite{zhang2024heterogeneousIJCAI}.
+ZhangDDI \cite{zhangddi}, HetionetDDI \cite{hddi}, and DrugBankDDI (paid version) \cite{drugbankddi} are commonly utilized for DDI prediction \cite{zhang2024heterogeneousIJCAI}.
 Following the setup of related work in MRL \cite{lee2023cgibICML,lee2023shiftKDD}, we divide the datasets into training, validation, and test sets with the ratio of 6:2:2.
 For DDI datasets that contain only positive examples, we generated negative samples using rule matching and scaffold clustering methods, respectively.
-To better simulate the real-world data distribution, we set up in-distribution data (Original) with the same distribution as the original data and two different distribution-shifted data (P1 and P2) for DDI prediction, which were used for ReAlignFit learning.
+To better simulate the real-world data distribution, we construct in-distribution data (Original) with the same distribution as the original data and two different distribution-shifted data (P1 and P2) for DDI prediction, which were used for ReAlignFit learning.